 Your child deserves the very best when it comes to a quality, private education.
 At St. Gabriel our degreed and certified teachers, along with the rigorous standards and curriculum, are designed to prepare your child for the challenges ahead in high school.

 Math, Science, Language Arts (Phonics, English, Reading, and Spelling), Religion, and Social Studies round out a solid core curriculum at St. Gabriel.
-Additional details on grade-level academic, spiritual, social/emotional and overall curricular goals is available upon request.
+A year-at-a-glance overview of each grade level’s and each specialty course’s curriculum is included below:

 Exposure to a variety of media at each grade level including ceramics, wire, printmaking, charcoal, pastels, and painting.
 Student Art Fairs are in January (K–4) and April/May (5–8).